dd9jn/rfc4880bis/crypto-refresh.md

 However, implementations need to be careful with these and promote them to full IANA-managed parameters when they grow beyond the original, limited system.

-## Extension of the MDC System {#extension-of-mdc}

-As described in the non-normative explanation in {{seipd}}, the MDC system is uniquely unparameterized in OpenPGP.
-This was an intentional decision to avoid cross-grade attacks.
-If the MDC system is extended to a stronger hash function, care must be taken to avoid downgrade and cross-grade attacks.

-One simple way to do this is to create new packets for a new MDC.
-For example, instead of the MDC system using packets 18 and 19, a new MDC could use 20 and 21.
-This has obvious drawbacks (it uses two packet numbers for each new hash function in a space that is limited to a maximum of 60).

-Another simple way to extend the MDC system is to create new versions of packet 18, and reflect this in packet 19.
-For example, suppose that V2 of packet 18 implicitly used SHA-256.
-This would require packet 19 to have a length of 32 octets.
-The change in the version in packet 18 and the size of packet 19 prevent a downgrade attack.

-There are two drawbacks to this latter approach.
-The first is that using the version number of a packet to carry algorithm information is not tidy from a protocol-design standpoint.
-It is possible that there might be several versions of the MDC system in common use, but this untidiness would reflect untidiness in cryptographic consensus about hash function security.
-The second is that different versions of packet 19 would have to have unique sizes.
-If there were two versions each with 256-bit hashes, they could not both have 32-octet packet 19s without admitting the chance of a cross-grade attack.

-Yet another, complex approach to extend the MDC system would be a hybrid of the two above --- create a new pair of MDC packets that are fully parameterized, and yet protected from downgrade and cross-grade.

-Any change to the MDC system MUST be done through the IETF CONSENSUS method, as described in {{RFC8126}}.

 ## Meta-Considerations for Expansion {#meta-considerations-for-expansion}

 If OpenPGP is extended in a way that is not backwards-compatible, meaning that old implementations will not gracefully handle their absence of a new feature, the extension proposal can be declared in the key holder's self-signature as part of the Features signature subpacket.